shakfu/maxutils/README.md

 ## What it does

-Given a folder, it recursively applies a `lipo -remove` to drop a specified arch from binaries within the folder.
+It recurisvely 'thins' a folder of fat binaries and drops uneeded architectures from binaries within the folder.

 ## Benefits